CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-10.md

 Content Safety resource in Azure to detect and manage harmful content.
 You'll create and configure the resource, assign the necessary roles, and ensure it's integrated with the Content Safety Studio.
 This setup allows you to use Azure’s AI tools to moderate content effectively.

-1. Open a new tab, and navigate to the [Content Safety Studio](https://contentsafety.cognitive.azure.com/), If the user is not logged in, Click on Sign in from the top right corner and select the user.
+1. Open a new tab and navigate to the [Content Safety Studio](https://contentsafety.cognitive.azure.com/), if the user is not logged in.
+Click on Sign in from the top right corner and select the user.
 Then select the **Settings** icon in the top navigation menu.

      ![](../media/image-51.png)